mr0ndre/Telco-Customer-Churn-Prediction-/README.md

 ## 1.📋 Project Overview

 This project aim to understand why customers choose to discontinue with the service.
 By using Exploratory Data Analysis (EDA) technique, key factors and patterns that influence churn are identified.
-Machine Learning models are then implemented to determine whether customers is at "high risk", "moderate risk, "low risk" of churning.
+Machine Learning models are then implemented to determine whether customers will churn or not churn.

 ## 2. 🎯 Business Objective